-Since the following binary filter example does not write directly to the PID PV location, the BCD filter could be used with BCD values and then converted to BIN.
+Since the following binary filter example does not write directly to the PID PV location, use ladder to move the Filtered Value result to the PID PV location (V+03).

 FilterB Example

 Following is an example of how the FilterB IBox is used in a ladder program.
 The instruction is used to filter a binary value that is in V2000.
 Timer (T1) is set to 0.5 seconds, the rate at which the filter calculation will be performed.
 The filter constant is set to 3.0.
 A larger value will increase the smoothing effect of the filter.
 A value of 1 results with no filtering.
 The filtered value will be placed in V2100.